was the first Christmas card sent? Why do decorate trees? The

 5th when children in Holland of ten receive their presents.
 On

 St. Nicholas' Day (6th December) children in Belgium, Germany,

 Czech Republic and some other European countries open some of

 Children in the UK, USA and many other countries, such as Japan, open

 their presents on Christmas Eve or Christmas Day, December 25th.

 The latest presents are opened on January 6th (a month after the

 earliest).
 This is known as Epiphany and is mainly celebrated in

-Catholic countries such Spain and Mexico.
+Catholic countries like Spain and Mexico.

 One popular way of giving presents in groups such as clubs, school